Saral

 Lessons from Ukiyo-e and Sumi Ink: The Influence of East Asian Art in Architectural Visualization

-Keyword: VISUALIZATION, IMAGE TECHNIQUES, DIGITAL CAPTURE AND MANIPULATION OF IMAGES
+Keywords: VISUALIZATION, IMAGE TECHNIQUES, DIGITAL CAPTURE AND MANIPULATION OF IMAGES